Akhilpm156/yolov8-Object-Detections-custom-dataset/README.md

 streamlit run app.py

-The Streamlit app will open in your default web browser and run defalut demo video.
+The Streamlit app will open in your default web browser and run default  demo video.

 Choose the input option: